-Dual Career Accreditation Scheme
+Dual Career Research

 TASS Potential: Schools Pilot Project

 All athletes benefitting from the project have been identified as at the talent level for their age, and show potential in Olympic or Paralympic sports that are not traditionally supported in the schools’ sports programmes.
-Teaching will provide students with a taster of the TASS support services such as strength and conditioning, psychology and nutrition.
+Teaching provides students with a taster of the TASS support services such as strength and conditioning, psychology and nutrition.

 Ladies European Tour Project